Nelly van Doesburg: Biography

 Though they shared a lot of their social circles, in the artistic avant-garde at the time, Peggy and Nelly did not meet in person until 1938 in London after which they developed a close friendship.
 During the Second World War Peggy bought several of the artworks in Nelly's collection, allowing Nelly to sustain herself in a time where there was practically no market for abstract art.
 While a few of these works were by Theo van Doesburg, it also included paintings by El Lissitzky, Giacomo Balla and Gino Severini.
 Nelly's influence on Peggy Guggenheim's collection didn't end here.
 Peggy preferred to buy works for her collection directly from the artists themselves, through her many connections and relations within the art-world Nelly was able to introduce Peggy to an array of abstract artists and subsequently helped broker a great deal of Peggy's acquisitions in that time.

 In the fifties she also made some reproductions in silkscreen of her late husband's works.
 Van Doesburg's remaining collection, consisting mainly of archive material, studies, photographs and drawings, left Nelly van Doesburg to her cousin Wies van Moorsel, who donated it to the Dutch Nation in 1981.
 The collection is managed by the Netherlands Institute for Cultural Heritage and the Netherlands Institute for Art History.

 She also remained active in the artists' circuit.
 She had a short relationship with the German architect Ludwig Mies van der Rohe, who helped her with setting up an exhibition of her late husband's work in Chicago in 1947.
 She was also, as an important witness of the entire Stijl movement, a good source for, among others, the book Holland Dada by K. Schippers.
 At the end of her life she returned to her roots and she became Catholic again.

-It is rumoured that Nelly van Doesburg had an affair with Jazz musician Thelonious Monk who she met whilst in at the Minton's Playhouse, and continued the relationship in the De Stijl house in Meudon.

 Nelly van Doesburg died at the age of 76 from the consequences of breast cancer in the home and studio designed by Theo van Doesburg in Meudon, France.